This was to promote my last EP on First Stage Recordings:

 By this time, my music was being supported by many DJ’s from across the globe, such as DJ Stunna in Chicago and Overfiend in New York.
 I also released some music with other digital labels and was beginning to collaborate with other artists such as Phatplayaz, Aleksandr and Blade.

-It was very pleasing hearing that high profile DJ’s such as LTJ Bukem, Nookie and PFM had also played some of my tracks and collaborations as these were people I really respect musically, historically buying their every release.
+It was incredible that high profile DJ’s such as LTJ Bukem, Nookie and PFM had also played some of my tracks and collaborations as these were people I really respect musically, historically buying their every release.

 My one ambition now is to release some music on vinyl as this is the medium where it all started with me in terms of collecting records.
 Although, I think digital music is great, I would love to release something on vinyl.